lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 An often better alternative to chaining is composition, [combining simple functions to build more complicated ones](https://en.wikipedia.org/wiki/Function_composition_(computer_science)).

 In elm we can compose functions together using the `>>` operator.
+This composes two functions together without us needing to specify the way inputs are passed.

+{% highlight haskell %}
+-- this
+(isEven >> not)

+-- is equivalent to
+(\n -> not (isEven n))
+{% endhighlight %}

+To get a bit logical, if we know that `g : A -> B` and `f : B -> C` we can then compose them together to create `g >> f : A -> C` (and the order can be reversed as `f << g : A -> C`).

 In this example we are checking to see if the square of a given number is odd:

 {% highlight haskell %}
 squareIsOdd =
-    square >> isEven >> not -- `not` is a built-in function
+    square >> isEven >> not -- `not` is a built-in function that inverts booleans

 squareIsOdd 3 == True
 squareIsOdd 7 == False
 {% endhighlight %}

+The inputs given to `squareIsOdd` are implicitly passed through to the composed functions, each one in turn passing it's output on to the next.

 ## State